How to generate the Design History File for your medical device

 • Purpose: Captures user needs and high-level functional goals.

-• Ketryx Traceability page: Use Cases
+• Ketryx Traceability column: Use Cases

 Then: